- Last Updated

 Whilst the Diploma is not a CBT qualification itself, the approach taken and techniques used (and the reasons for using the techniques) are recognised by healthcare professionals trained in CBT.

-And for sub-clinical and mild mental health issues, the approach is very much endorsed if viewed by fully accredited CBT psychotherapists.
+And for sub-clinical and mild mental health issues, the approach is very much endorsed by fully accredited CBT psychotherapists.

 Even if you are doing great therapy they just don’t like the sound of those ideas!